olihawkins/nicar-2026-polars/docs/environment.md

 # Environment

-Thsese are the to reproduce the virtual environment, both from the lockfile and from scratch if necessary.
+Thsese are the steps to create the virtual environment with `uv`, both by restoring from the lockfile and creating it from scratch if necessary.

 ## Create the environment from the lockfile